tobiasbp/halon_exporter/README.md

 If you do not want to verify the certificate on the Halon server, you can set `HALON_VERIFY` to `False`.

+The default port for the exporter is 9838.
+You can set at different port with the environment variable `HALON_EXPORTER_PORT`.

 Run the exporter: `./halon_exporter`
-Then access the Halon metrics at `http://localhost:8000`
+Then access the Halon metrics at `http://localhost:9838`

 # Metrics
 The metrics exported.